 How to cover the bottom of the magnetic gaming time chart

 Each blue line represents a day of the week and the dotted lines divide the day into three: morning, afternoon and night.
-Do you like the Pikachu I drew to stay in the theme? 😁 (I even made an English version for you guys!!)
+Do you like the Pikachu I drew to stay in the theme? 😁 You can easily make all of it in a software like Word.

 Then, cut one of the two printed sheets of paper so the drawing fits perfectly.